ZYChen33/Multi-objective_optimization_of_transaminase/README.md

 # Machine learning-guided protein engineering for the co-optimization of transaminase’s catalytic activity and stereoselectivity
 This repository contains the code and data used in "Machine learning-assisted protein engineering for the co-optimization of transaminase’s catalytic activity and stereose-lectivity".
-It includes tools for training single-objective models, and performing multi-objective virtual screening for the first round of s-type variants.
+It includes tools for training single-objective models, and performing multi-objective virtual screening for the first round of S-type variants.

 ## Related Publication
 For more details, please refer to our published paper: (DOI)